 For notes detailing the changes in each release of Connector/Python, see MySQL Connector/Python Release Notes.

 MySQL Connector/Python includes support for:

-Almost all features provided by MySQL Server up to and including MySQL Server version 8.0.
+Almost all features provided by MySQL Server version 5.7 and higher.

 Converting parameter values back and forth between Python and MySQL data types, for example Python

 DATETIME.
 You can turn automatic conversion on for convenience, or off for optimal performance.

 Protocol compression, which enables compressing the data stream between the client and server.

 Connections using TCP/IP sockets and on Unix using Unix sockets.

 Self-contained driver.
 Connector/Python does not require the MySQL client library or any Python modules outside the standard library.